 This post is also available in: German

-Searching for the best fish rolls
+Searching for the best fish rolls in Hamburg

 Every Sunday it attracts thousands of visitors.
 Here you can find fish in every variation.
 And there’s also plenty of stuff to see and buy around the fish stalls.
 Unfortunately though, not every day is Sunday, but given that one fish roll – at the very least – is a must for a large number of tourists in Hamburg (and certainly also for many residents of the Hanseatic city), there are fish roll stalls available in the whole of the port area.
 I’ve now visited several of them and asked a few Hamburg natives where you can get the best fish rolls.